Uvacoder/uva-snippets-collection/Javascript/Objects.md

 <h2>Definition</h2>

-Objects are a compound value where you can set properties(named locations) that each hold thei own values of any type.It has key value pairs.
+Objects are a compound value where you can set properties(named locations) that each hold thei own values of any type.It has key value pairs.A key is a string.
+The value can be a primitive, object, or function.

 <h2>Syntax</h2>